madsehansen/MediocreProgramming/Material/FunctionDesign/function_design.md

 - Or construct one object that is returned from all paths
 - Does not work for returning members, as they must be copied
 - Never std::move() in a return statement
-- Never enclose the returned value in parenthesis
-  * return ("hello"); -> This blocks RVO
-  * return "hello"; -> This does not block RVO, so a copy/move is elided
-  * return std::string("hello"); -> This does not block RVO, so a copy/move is elided

 ### Returning more than one thing
 - Output parameters